AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/msm/creating-live-copies.md

 >
 >If you manually create a new page in the Live Copy, the new page is local to the Live Copy, meaning it does not have a corresponding source page to which it is attached.
 >
->As a best practice in order to create a local page that is part of the relationship is to create the local page in the source and perform a deep rollout.
+>As a best practice so you can create a local page that is part of the relationship is to create the local page in the source and perform a deep rollout.
 This will create the page locally as Live Copies.

 >[!NOTE]
 >